antang808/academic/_publications/2021-1-4-UAM-cybersecurity.md

 ---
-title: "Empirical relations for discharge current and momentum injection in dielectric barrier discharge plasma actuators"
+title: "A Review on Cybersecurity Vulnerabilities for Urban Air Mobility"
 collection: publications

 permalink: /publication/2021-3-31-DBD-empirical-relations